OffBranded/CaW/README.md

    - Validate the URL format.
    - Attempt to access the website.
    - Show the website's status (UP or DOWN).
-   - Display the response time and favicon.
+   - Display the response time and icon (if possible).
    - Provide a clickable link to the website.